dodo295/Speech_Recognition_Commands/README.md

 # Speech Feature Extraction
    • MFCC: Mel-frequency cepstral coefficients calculation

+     MFCC feature extraction technology is less complicated to implement, more effective and robust under various conditions, and with the help of this technique we can normalize features as well, which is a very popular technique for recognizing isolated words in English language.
+     Features are extracted based on the information that is included in the speech signal.

+   • The MFCC approach is used in this project to extract features from the speech signal for spoken words.

     • loader.py : Speech pre-processing, including data loading, and very short waveform stuffing (less than one second),we pad it with zeros,